redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

-Authentication and authorization are baked into Redwood.
-We plan to have easy-to-install, sophisticated authentication methods for a variety of popular auth providers.
-On top of that, we'll also provide RBAC (role-based access control) capabilities if you want them.
+Authentication and authorization are questions Redwood has had answers to since `v0.7`.
+Redwood has easy-to-install, sophisticated auth for a variety of providers.
+There's even RBACs (role-based access controls)!
+Authentication and authorization are integrated across the whole stack.
+For more, see [Security](#security).

 [Auth • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/6)